How LLC Owners Save on Taxes in 2026

 Tax Planning Playbook for Electricians, Plumbers, and HVAC Contractors: How to Reduce a $200,000 Trades Business Tax Bill by $40,000–$70,000 Per Year Using S-Corp, Vehicle Expensing, and Retirement Plans

 Electricians, plumbers, and HVAC contractors who operate their own businesses are among the most commonly under-planned self-employed professionals.
 Most operate as sole proprietors or single-member LLCs, paying full self-employment tax on every dollar of net income, and taking only the most obvious deductions.
-A trades contractor earning $120,000–$400,000 has access to powerful tax strategies: S-Corp election to reduce SE tax, 100% bonus depreciation on trucks, vans, and tools, Section 179 expensing for equipment, home office deduction for administrative work, retirement plan contributions, and the full 20% QBI deduction (trades contractors are NOT SSTB).
+A trades contractor earning $120,000–$400,000 has access to powerful tax strategies: S-Corp election to reduce SE tax, 100% bonus depreciation on trucks, vans, and tools, Section 179 expensing for equipment, home office deduction for administrative work, retirement plan contributions, and the full 23% QBI deduction (OBBBA increased from 20%) (trades contractors are NOT SSTB).
 This playbook covers every material deduction and strategy specific to electricians, plumbers, HVAC technicians, and other skilled trades contractors.

 NOT SSTB